gabrielsoltz/metahub/README.md

   <img src="docs/imgs/update-findings-2.png" alt="update-findings" width="850"/>
 </p>

-Workflow Status options are: `NOTIFIED`, `NEW`, `RESOLVED`, and `SUPPRESSED`

-AWS Security Hub API is limited to 100 findings per update.
-Metahub will split your results into 100 items chucks to avoid this limitation and update your findings beside the amount.

-See more examples under [Updating Findings Workflow Status](#updating-findings-workflow-status)
+The `--update-findings` will ask you for confirmation before updating your findings.
+You can skip this confirmation by using the option `--no-actions-confirmation`.

 # Enriching Findings

-You can use **MetaHub** to enrich back your AWS Security Hub Findings with `MetaTags`, `MetaChecks`, `MetaTrails` and `MetaAccount` outputs.
+You can use **MetaHub** to enrich back your AWS Security Hub Findings with `MetaTags`, `MetaChecks`, `MetaTrails` and `MetaAccount` outputs using the option `--enrich-findings`.
 Enriching your findings means updating them directly in AWS Security Hub. **MetaHub** uses the `UserDefinedFields` field for this.

 By enriching your findings directly in AWS Security Hub, you can take advantage of features like Insights and Filters by using the extra information not available in Security Hub before.